phisgroup/labfis.py/README.md

 ## Usage

-Just import with `import labfis as lab` and create an *lab.float* object, as this exemple below:
+Just import with `from labfis import LabFloat` and create an *LabFloat* object, as this exemple below:

 ```py
 >>> from labfis import LabFloat